thomas-siegrist/tolerant-reader/README.md

 * Refactor code, that it will be reusable for JSON-Parsing
 * Write the same logic for tolerant reading JSON
 * Introduce Field-Validations
+* Remove Dependency to javax.annotation by adding our own annotations for validation

 ## TODOs
 * Performance-Improvements / Optimizations through working with Tree-Oriented Frameworks instead of XPath / JsonPath: